TomPlanche/git-cli-helper/README.md

   ```

   This will commit the changes with the commit message from the file, push the changes with the given arguments for push.

+## `.commitignore` file.

+This files works exactly as the `.gitignore` file.
+If you want to ignore a file from the commit file, just add it to the `.commitignore` file.
+Works for directories too :)